Portia (moon)

 Portia is an inner satellite of Uranus.
 It was discovered from the images taken by Voyager 2 on 3 January 1986, and was given the temporary designation S/1986 U 1.
 The moon is named after Portia, the heroine of William Shakespeare's play The Merchant of Venice.
 It is also designated Uranus XII.

 Portia is the second-largest inner satellite of Uranus after Puck.
-The Portian orbit, which lies inside Uranus' synchronous orbital radius, is slowly decaying due to tidal deceleration.
+The Portian orbit, which lies inside Uranus's synchronous orbital radius, is slowly decaying due to tidal deceleration.
 The moon will one day either break up into a planetary ring or hit Uranus.

-It heads a group of satellites called the Portia Group, which includes Bianca, Cressida, Desdemona, Juliet, Rosalind, Cupid, Belinda and Perdita.
+It is the namesake of a group of satellites called the Portia group, which includes Bianca, Cressida, Desdemona, Juliet, Rosalind, Cupid, Belinda, and Perdita.
 These satellites have similar orbits and photometric properties.